Context of this guidance

 - arrangements in the event of community transmissions in a place that tamariki are travelling to and which leads to a local lockdown or restrictions on movement

-- the possibility of having to quarantine on return to New Zealand and/or on entry to Australia if the Government decides this is required due to community transmission where tamariki and caregivers have been travelling
+- the possibility of having to quarantine on return to New Zealand and/or on entry to Australia or the Cook Islands if the Government decides this is required due to community transmission where tamariki and caregivers have been travelling

 - the needs of tamariki and caregivers and how they will be met if they are required to stay overseas longer than expected – for example, if applicable, any medication required, arrangements for financial support or provision of education in the event of a significantly delayed return to New Zealand, and accommodation if it is not provided by an MIQ facility